Facebook Pixel Skip to main content

 Dara Murphy

 Dara Murphy loves inventing silly, fun, and unexpected stories.
-Ever since third grade, when she wrote about the adventures of a speck of dust, Dara has enjoyed making creative writing a part of her life.
+Ever since third grade, when she wrote about the adventures of a speck of dust, Dara has made creative writing a part of her life.

 When she's not writing, Dara never misses an opportunity to try something new.
 She's backpacked through South America, worked as a tree planter, joined a ski team (without actually knowing how to ski), and learned how to swing dance.
-She also likes to play music at local open mics and act in community theatre productions.
+She also likes to play music and act in community theatre.

 Dara has a diploma in film and video production and a degree in education.
-She currently lives in Montreal and teaches at a school for students with developmental disabilities.
+She currently lives in Montreal.

 Plays by Dara Murphy